marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/get-started/get-started.md

 The Oracle Machine Learning notebooks toolbar contains buttons to run code in paragraphs, for configuration settings, and display options.

-For example, it displays the current status and the number of users connected to the notebook.
+For example, it displays the status and the number of users connected to the notebook.
 It also contains a menu item for keyboard shortcuts and options to show or hide the markdown editor and paragraph output.
 Additional settings are shown in the illustration below.
     ![Notebook toolbar](images/notebook_toolbar.png "Notebook toolbar")

 ## Task 3: Getting Started with OML notebooks and interpreters